NodeOS/NodeOS/resources/runners/README_iso.md

 However it will run as readonly which means everything is handled in memory and it will be lost on shutdown.

-You can use the script `bin/installUSB`, which will automatically create a read/write filesystem.
+You can use the script `installUSB`, which will automatically create a read/write filesystem.
 You must provide the script with the device to write to, the rootfs and the usersfs files.

 *Tip: run the script with no arguments for the usage*